Fashion Journalism (Online Short Course)

 Taught by: John William.

 This fashion journalism course is aimed at beginners and those seeking to enhance their general knowledge.
-As this niche area of journalism changes and develops, you will discover how print and digital publishing, and text for fashion and lifestyle publications is ever evolving.
 Do you see yourself as the next Tim Blanks or Susie Bubble?
 Well, this is the place to start.

 The course includes: